Notice of Pre-AIA or AIA Status

 Allowable Subject Matter

-Claim 7-10 are objected to as being dependent upon a rejected base claim, but would be allowable if they were 1) rewritten in independent form including all of the limitations of the base claim and all intervening claims, 2) amended to overcome the claim objections and 112 rejections outlined above.
-The following is a statement of reasons for the indication of allowable subject matter:
+Claim 7-10 remain objected to as being dependent upon a rejected base claim, but allowable if rewritten in independent form including all of the limitations of the base claim and all intervening claims.
+The reason for the indication of allowable subject matter is articulated in the Non-final Office Action of February 19, 2026.

 Conclusion